bkcastro/Sketchbook/README.md

 ## Server

 Sketchbook has a built-in custom file server.
 This tool is handy when trying to come up with new ideas.
-To obtain a holistic view, open up different sketches and move them around the computer screen (assuming a display manger is being used).
+To obtain a holistic view, open up different sketches and move them around the computer screen.
 Then sit back and channel the creative forces.

 There are two modes available.